-On to Capri - technically pronounced CAP-ri not cap-RI.
+On to Capri - technically pronounced CAP-ri not ca-PRI.
 We drove to Sorrento which is spectacularly beautiful, hanging on cliffs overlooking the Mediterranean Sea.
 The bus negotiated the narrow roads down to the docks where we waited for our hydrofoil.
 The trip was uneventful though beautiful.
 We had to take a funicular up to the area of Capri where our hotel is located.
 A funicular is a little cable car/train designed to take you up steep hills.
 We found our very nice hotel located just a few steps from the center of the shopping action.
 We were right behind one of the main luxury hotels in the world.
 We had dinner with the group then walked around and looked at the elegant shops.
 The next morning we took a short walking tour to see some spectacular sites.
 Many people went on a boat tour around the island.
-We opted to go to Anacapri which is town higher up from us.
+We opted to go to Anacapri which is a town higher up from us.
 We took Mr. Toad's wild taxi ride to the top.
 Holy Shitsky Batman!
 Narrow roads and going lickity split.
 I took a few pictures to keep from praying or swearing loudly.
 At Anacapri we hiked around and saw the sites, including a church (web page).
 After asking directions in Italian we found the chair lift that takes you to the highest point on the island.
 WOW!
-We stood in the line and took the public bus back down the hill.
+Afterward we stood in the line and took the public bus back down the hill.
 That was also an experience.
 We stood and swayed and sweated and prayed as we careened down the mountain.

 That evening we went to the Villa Verde restaurant for dinner.
-It was suggested by a bar tender.
+It was suggested by a bartender.
 We were the first people there by about 30-40 minutes.
 Crazy Americans.
 The Italians often close up their businesses during the afternoon then reopen about 4 until late.
 They have dinner later.
 I guess they sleep in two shifts and stay up very late by my standards.
 It was a nice and interesting meal.
 Later while waiting for Deb I struck up a conversation with a lady who was tending her grand daughter.
 She was from Argentina.
 Her daughter works for Armani.
 They were staying in $500/night rooms at the fancy hotel.
 She said her daughters dress was over $500.
 Whew!
 Deb, Peg and I had a drink on the patio of the fancy hotel.
 I think this is when Deb bought a ring.

 Up at 6, grab breakfast and on our way.
 Another beautiful boat trip to Sorrento and a long but interesting bus trip on our way to Assisi.
 Assisi was interesting.
 We hiked around a bit.
 Our hotel was spectacular.
 Beautiful views and really beautiful rooms.
 Dinner was good.

 Up a 6, grab a breakfast and on our way.
 We went to Padua which has a lot of very nice stuff.
 We visited the church where St. Anthony is buried.
-This was one of the highlights of the trip.
+This was actually one of the highlights of the trip for me.
 The church was packed with fabulous things, including St. Anthony's esophagus and teeth.
 Yes!
 It's true!
 The esophagus looks like some black blob, but there it is!
 I actually had to sit down and carefully look around to see a fraction of the beautiful items in this church.
 The guide books indicate there was much more to see in Padua and deserves another visit.

 We proceeded on to Venice.
 We stayed in Mestre off of the islands of Venice itself.
 We took boats over.
 There is a bridge to the main island that carries mostly bus and train traffic.
 We took an optional evening boat ride to Venice for our tour of Venice at night as well as a night tour of the Grand Canal.
 Beautiful.
 We had a drink in St. Mark's Square and listened to music.
 The weather was perfect.